nfroidure/knifecycle/README.md

     waitSignal('SIGTERM'),
   ])
   // The shutdown service will disable silos progressively and then the services
-  // they rely on to finaly resolve the returned promise when done .then($shutdown)
+  // they rely on to finally resolve the returned promise once done .then($shutdown)
   .then(() => {
     // graceful shutdown was successful let's exit in peace